AutomationPanda/ag-2022-cbt-realtalk/README.md

-# ag-2022-cbt-realtalk
+# Cross-Browser Testing Done 4 Ways in Java
-Example code for my talk at Automation Guild 2022
+Example code for my talk at Automation Guild 2022.